sailfish009/goodvibes/README.md

 Artwork by Hector Lahminèwskï <h.lahminewski@gmail.com>, you can visit his homepage at <http://lahminewski-lab.net>.

-Goodvibes is released under the [General Public License (GPL) version 3](COPYING).
+Goodvibes is released under the [GNU General Public License (GPL) version 3](COPYING).